ariutti/livecoding_workshop/workshop_08_2_2020.md

 <p style="font-size:0.5em">toplap.org</p>

-Non stiamo parlando di un genere musicale
+Il livecoding non è un genere musicale

 >The community is diverse and seeks to engage in a wide cross-section of artistic practices including **but not limited to music**, audiovisual creation, performance, robotics, dance, scientific research and education.